Abdulaziz bin Muhammad Al Saud: Reign

 The expansion continued with the capture of Qatif in 1794 and Hasa in 1795 where Shiites were dominant.
 Abdulaziz's attacks against Hasa which had been under the rule of Banu Khalid began in 1792.
 From 1797 the relations between Abdulaziz and the Ottoman authorities both in Baghdad and in Mecca became tense.

 In 1802 Hejaz, namely Taif and Khurma, was captured, and the people, particularly men, living there were slaughtered.
 In Taif Abdulaziz's forces took women and children as slaves.
 They also demolished the heterodox texts and innovative household equipment such as mirrors and window frames and robbed the wealth of the local people.
 Zubayr and other settlements in the region witnessed similar violence, too.

 In 1802 Bahrain was invaded and captured by the ruler of Muscat.
-Abdulaziz bin Muhammad recaptured it in addition to Qatar and appointed there a governor, Abdullah bin Ufaysan, there.
+Abdulaziz bin Muhammad recaptured it in addition to Qatar and appointed a governor there, Abdullah bin Ufaysan.
 The rulers of Bahrain, Abdullah and Salman, together with their families were sent to Diriyah where they were all detained.
 Therefore, the Wahhabi influence also extended to Qatar and Bahrain.
 However, due to the Ottoman attacks in Hejaz Abdulaziz bin Muhammad did not manage to fully consolidate his power in Bahrain and had to reduce his forces there which allowed the Al Khalifa to reestablish their rule.
 Abdulaziz's governor, Abdullah bin Ufaysan, was detained by the Al Khalifa.
 In 1803 Mecca was taken by Abdulaziz's forces, and the religious figures in the city declared their alliance to Wahhabis.
 The attacks of the Saudi forces reached Syria, Iraq and Yemen where Abdulaziz managed to establish his authority.

 Sack of Karbala

 In 1802 Abdulaziz bin Muhammad's forces led by his heir and son Saud attacked Karbala and Najaf in Iraq.
 Unlike other attacks the goal of Saudi forces was not to rule or control the region.
-They massacred thousands of the Shia population, stole enough precious loot to load 4,000 camels, and destroyed the dome over the shrine of Imam Hussain. they destroyed it because according to the hadith of Prophet Muhammad We cannot built anything over graves.
+They massacred thousands of the Shia population, stole enough precious loot to load 4,000 camels, and destroyed the dome over the shrine of Imam Hussain.
 They also stole the gold, jewels, and rare minerals in the shrine.
 This incident also had another and much more significant effect: it added a sectarian nuance to the Sunni-Shia divide in the Muslim world.

 The observations of Lieutenant Francis Warden, a British military official, about the attack are as follows:

 They pillaged the whole of it [Karbala], and plundered the Tomb of Hussein...slaying in the course of the day, with circumstances of peculiar cruelty, above five thousand of the inhabitants...